morcs/beautiful-jekyll/_posts/2019-07-18-billion-dollar-mistake.md

 const key = myFerraris.getKey();
 ```

-Instead the compiler forces you to acknowledge that it's a collection, and use the relevant boilerplate code to allow you to operate on individual Ferraris.
+Instead the compiler forces you to acknowledge that it's a collection, and use the relevant boilerplate code to allow you to get at the individual Ferraris.
 So something like this, which will give you an array of keys:

 ```
 let keys = [];